julmo611/Sprint-Challenge-RDBMS/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.
+  ***An RDBMS is a Relational Database Management System.
+It is the database software itself, which manages storage, querying, updating, and, well, everything. and SQL, the Structured Query Language, is a language (or a family of closely related languages or dialects) which is typically used to query the RDBMS.

 1. Why do tables need a `primary key`?
+  *** It is a best practice in normalized database design to have a primary key on each table along with corresponding foreign key relationships.
+You might have exceptions, such as a staging table or similar that is not really part of the normalized design.

 1. What is the name given to a table column that references the primary key on another table.
+  *** Foreign key

 1. What do we need in order to have a _many to many_ relationship between two tables.
+  *** Two elements that relate to each other through several factors..
+A junction table

 ## Project Set Up